alinsjs/docs/guide/logic.md

 ## 4. For logic

-For logic is used to render arrays and supports responsive support for addition, deletion and modification operations of arrays.
+For logic is used to render arrays and supports reactive support for addition, deletion and modification operations of arrays.
 For logic can be expressed in three forms: components, attributes, and map functions.

 ### 4.1 For component